Breast Cancer: A Comprehensive Guide to Alternative Treatment Options

 Find a clinic offering Hyperthermia>>

-Intra-Arterial Infusion Chemotherapy delivers chemotherapy directly to the area around the tumor, which makes it more effective and causes fewer side effects In a study with 53 patients, 26% had their tumors completely destroyed, and 48% saw a major reduction in size.
-Most patients had good results with mild side effects.
+Intra-Arterial Infusion Chemotherapy delivers chemotherapy directly to the area around the tumor, which makes it more effective and causes fewer side effects.
+In a study with 53 patients, 26% had their tumors completely destroyed, and 48% saw a major reduction in size when Intra-Arterial Infusion Chemotherapy was combined with surgery.
+Most patients had good results with mild side effects, including reduced hair loss.

 For Advanced Breast Cancer, isolated Thoracic Perfusion (ITP) may be used.
 This method targets cancer that has spread to the lungs or chest by delivering high doses of chemotherapy directly to these areas, reducing side effects for the rest of the body.

-In 162 patients, 66% responded well to this treatment, with longer survival and better quality of life.
+In 162 patients, 50% responded well to this treatment.

 Find a clinic offering Targeted Chemotherapy >>